8 minute read

 employee on laptop

-There are electronic payslip solutions that allow you and your teams to upload pay data to a secure online portal from anywhere.
-All you need is a device with an internet connection, giving you a more efficient, flexible and agile way of working.
+There are electronic pay slip solutions that allow you and your teams to upload pay data to a secure online portal from anywhere.
+All you need is a device with an internet connection, providing a more efficient, flexible, and agile way of working.

-This continues to be an important benefit for payroll teams as most of the UK workforce is still being asked to work from home, where possible.
+This remains an important benefit for payroll teams, as most of the UK workforce is still being asked to work from home, where possible.
 And the need for remote access to payroll software and services is crucial for payroll teams to meet compliance deadlines.

-By providing electronic payslips, no matter where you or your employees are based, you can easily and quickly send payslips on or before payday.
+By providing electronic payslips, you can easily and quickly send them on or before payday, regardless of your employees’ location.

 5. Improved employee experience: all documents in one place